Consult With an Experienced DUI Lawyer Today.

 What to Know About Extreme DUIs in Scottsdale

 Maricopa County also takes the percentage of alcohol in one’s system into account when charging someone with a DUI.
 If the test results show a BAC between 0.15% and 0.20%, you could be charged with what is known as “Extreme DUI”.
-An extreme DUI charge carries harsher punishment than a regular DUI charge, even if the defendant is a first-time offender, including a mandatory minimum of 30 days in jail, a hefty fine, and community service.
+An extreme DUI charge in Scottsdale carries harsher punishment than a regular DUI charge, even if the defendant is a first-time offender, including a mandatory minimum of 30 days in jail, a hefty fine, and community service.

 If your BAC test results show a blood alcohol concentration of 0.20% or higher, you could be facing a “Super Extreme DUI” charge.
 As you can imagine, the punishments for this type of DUI charge are even harsher than extreme DUI charges.
 This DUI charge carries a mandatory minimum of 45 days in jail, a 30 day impound on your vehicle, and hefty fines.